ramiadi/Flappy-bird-game/README.md

 How to play?

-- Press the keybar, space or x
+- Press the spacebar, enter or x